History of the Extension & Outreach Services Department

 Community has always been important in Hancock County.
-Recognizing that bringing all the library had to offer to our friends and neighbors in Hancock County, a resolution was passed by the Findlay Public Library Board of Trustees in 1947 officially proclaiming that “the benefits of the library service of the Findlay Public Library be, and hereby are, extended on equal terms to all the inhabitants of Hancock County.”
+Recognizing all the library had to offer to our friends and neighbors in Hancock County, a resolution was passed by the Findlay Public Library Board of Trustees in 1947 officially proclaiming that “the benefits of the library service of the Findlay Public Library be, and hereby are, extended on equal terms to all the inhabitants of Hancock County.”
 This was the beginning of what is now the Findlay-Hancock County Public Library’s Extension and Outreach Department, and sharing the joy of books and learning with all of the residents of our county.

 Although that was the official beginning, librarians made sure to share the gift of literacy many years before that.
 In 1927, a branch was established at Washington School.
 Lincoln School was the location of the next branch library, opened in 1939.
 Books would be loaded into a Nash Rambler and taken to the city and county schools on a rotating 6-week schedule.
 Also in 1939, the library began making books available to hospital patients.
 From 1939 through 1944, stations were made available in Rawson, Benton Ridge, Van Buren, Arcadia, in Arlington through the work of the Community Center Club, and in Mount Blanchard, where a collection was placed in an office of the Mount Blanchard Journal.

 Soon after, in July of 1950, it was time for books to go mobile and a Plymouth station wagon was purchased for use as a book delivery vehicle.
 During the 1952-1953 school year, Miss Doris Jean Semler, the extension librarian, distributed 7,513 books to elementary schools within the city.
 During that same time period, 8,840 books were circulated to 10 county schools.